clbustos/rubyvis/README.txt

 == FEATURES/PROBLEMS:

 Implemented: All marks, except transient, image and transition.

-Basic protovis examples works exactly like ruby ones with minor sintactic modifications.
+Basic protovis examples[http://vis.stanford.edu/protovis/ex/] works exactly like ruby ones with minor sintactic modifications:
+* Area Charts: Ok
+* Bar & Column Charts: Ok
+* Scatterplots: Ok
+* Pie & Donut: Interaction with mouse not implemented
+* Line & Step Charts: Ok
+* Stacked Charts: Ok
+* Grouped Charts: Almost ok.
+Problems on data stack at third level.

-Complex examples requires some careful update.
+Complex examples requires more works:

+* antibiotics: Almost ok.
+Missing center labels
+* barley: ok
+* crimea: line and grouped line ok.

-I try to maintain, when posible, complete compatibility with Javascript API.
+I try to maintain, when posible, complete compatibility with Javascript API, including camel case naming of functions.
 Johnson [http://github.com/jbarnette/johnson] - the lovely Javascript wrapper inside Ruby embrace - is our friend.

 Until version 0.1.0, lambdas should always should created explicitly for method you may be temted to call it with a block.

-On a second stage, traditional block calling could be using maintaining backwards compatibily with Javascript API, User could use +pv+ freely, cause is defined as a global method which call Rubyvis.
+On a second stage, traditional block calling could be using maintaining backwards compatibily with Javascript API,

+User could use +pv+ freely, cause is defined as a global method which call Rubyvis.

 +self.parent.index+ doesn't work always as expected. +self.index+ works ok.
+I'm working on it

 == CURRENT PROGRESS